johnpatramanis/Proteomic_Pipeline/README.md

 ## What is this?

-Here you will find all the code needed to run the *Paleo-Phylo-Proteomic Pipelines* to enable easier and more reproducable paleoproteomic analyses.
+Here you will find all the code needed to run the *PaleoProPhyler*.PaleoProPhyler is a compliation of pipelines to enable easier and more reproducable paleoproteomic phylogenetic analyses.
-They take the form of Snakemake scripts coupled with Conda enviroments and below you can find a step by step tutorial on how to run them on your linux machine!
+These pipelinese take the form of Snakemake scripts coupled with Conda enviroments and below you can find a step by step tutorial on how to run them on your local linux machine or your labs server!

 **Huh interesting, how do they work?**